 PDGFD

+PDGFD is one of a family of four genes (A-D).
 PDGFD has not been associated with airway remodelling (10) nor with the development and severity of asthma and COPD.
-Polymorphisms in PDGFD have also not been identified as affecting efficacy responses to corticosteroid treatment (11).PDGFD is not thought to be located in any known pathways related to adrenal function, but there is evidence supporting its biological plausibility.
+Polymorphisms in PDGFD have also not been identified as affecting efficacy responses to corticosteroid treatment (11).
+Unlike the other PDGF isoforms, PDGFD is not thought to be located in any known pathways related to adrenal function, but there is evidence supporting its biological plausibility.
 PDGF receptors are required in the development of steroid-producing cells in multiple organs, including the testis, ovary, and adrenal cortex (12); PDGFD is highly expressed in human adrenal gland (13); expression of PDGFD has been negatively correlated with cortisol secretion in adrenocortical adenomas (14).
 However, the biological mechanisms through which steroids, adrenal cells, and PDGFD interact are not clear.

 We hypothesised that adrenal PDGFD plays a direct role in cortisol production and subsequent adrenal suppression after the treatment with glucocorticoids.